unifiedcodes/arbor/README.md

 - Fast and flexible DI container
 - Attribute injection supported
 - Provider system for lazy-loaded services
-- Will support contextual resolution in future
+- Will support contextual resolution in the future

 ### 🔄 Configuration System
 - Environment-aware config loading from PHP files